Home

 Ambush at Teutoburg Forest

-Military battles and wars incorporate the use of many tactics of deception and destruction, whether through deterrence and coercion, annihilation, and more, these strategies aim to result in victory for those implementing them.
 War isn't a new concept.
 There is evidence of ancient civilizations that date to the Mesolithic era taking part in battle, and historians believe the first war in recorded history was between the armies of Sumer and Elam in 2700 BCE in Mesopotamia.
+From the very beginning of time, war has been a game of strategy, with the most clever in charge winning out over the rest more often than not.

-Ancient Chinese general and philosopher, Sun Tzu, who lived from 544 to 496 B.C., wrote the classic military treatise, "The Art of War," which details how war should be avoided with diplomacy, and if this isn't possible, war should be fought strategically and psychologically to minimize damage and avoid wasting resources.
-It is still a foundational text in military tactics.
+Ancient Chinese general and philosopher, Sun Tzu, who lived from 544 to 496 B.C., wrote the classic military treatise, "The Art of War," which details how war should be avoided with diplomacy.
+If this isn't possible, war should always be fought strategically and psychologically to minimize damage and avoid wasting resources.
+It is still a foundational text in military tactics, and something that lingers in the descriptions of these inventive war strategies.

 To compile a list of military deception and destruction tactics that altered history, 24/7 Tempo reviewed sources such as Britannica, The Smithsonian Magazine, History, Holocaust Encyclopedia, and the National WWII Museum, using editorial discretion to select particularly famous and/or influential examples.
-This list is not comprehensive.
+This list is not comprehensive, but it does allow us a glimpse into humanity's most influential military tactics.

 To top